Cognitive Behavioural Therapy (CBT) Exercises and TechniquesBrowse all therapists

 Here are three commonly used exercises and techniques for CBT:

-Challenging cognitive distortions: Distorted thinking develops over time as a reaction to life’s challenges.
+- Challenging cognitive distortions: Distorted thinking develops over time as a reaction to life’s challenges.
 We start to form thinking habits that are inaccurate and negatively biased.
-Common examples include “catastrophizing” (expecting the worst will happen, like making one small mistake at work and assuming you’ll be fired), “overgeneralizing” (assuming the same outcome for every situation based on one experience), and “filtering” (only seeing the negative aspects of a situation, or only focusing on your mistakes).
-Once we know these distortions, you can start to challenge them.
+Once you start to learn and identify these distortions, you can start to challenge them.
 Over time, they become less automatic.

 - Journaling: Related to cognitive distortions, journaling is a common exercise used in CBT to help track thought patterns.
 You’ll keep a record of negative thoughts, when and why they occurred, and eventually you’ll include jotting down new thoughts to challenge old ones.

 - Activity scheduling: Putting off activities we enjoy is a common outcome of anxiety or depression.
 Part of CBT may include putting a new event in your calendar and sticking to it.
 This also helps break negative cycles, helps establish new habits and provides a positive sense of accomplishment.

 According to the American Psychological Association, there is an emphasis on helping people “become their own therapists” with CBT.
 With new tools in your toolbox, you can continue to challenge your own thought patterns on your own and control your own behaviour to maintain more balanced emotions.